bihealth/sodar-server/docs_manual/source/ui_irods_info.rst

     iRODS Info view with server status

-In this view you can generate your personal iRODS configuration by clicking the :guilabel:`Download Configuration` button.
+In this view you can download your personal iRODS configuration by clicking the :guilabel:`Download Configuration` button.
+This will return either an ``irods_environment.json`` file, or a Zip archive which contains the JSON file and an accompanying server certificate file if one is needed in your organization's SODAR environment.
+The file(s) should be placed in your ``~/.irods`` directory.
 See :ref:`data_transfer_irods` for more information on connecting to iRODS and data transfers.

 Upon your initial SODAR login, an iRODS user account will also be created for you with the same user name and password you use to access SODAR.
 However, to